-The Local Study Area (LSA) is defined as the PDA and the area surrounding the PDA within which there is a reasonable potential for effects on an archaeological site due to an interaction with a Project component(s) or physical activity.
+The Local Study Area (LSA) is defined as the PDA and the area surrounding the PDA within which there is a reasonable potential for immediate effects on an archaeological site due to an interaction with a Project component(s) or physical activity.

-The Local Study Area (LSA) for heritage resources comprises the proposed Project infrastructure with an approximate 5 km buffer (Figure 2.4-1).
+The LSA for heritage resources comprises the proposed Project infrastructure with an approximate 5 km buffer (Figure 2.4-1).
 This is the area within which sites may be subject to indirect Project-related effects.